dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.0.0**

+*   NEW FEATURE: Admin can now Move a Signup to a different Sheet, Task, and/or Date.
+You can do this from the Admin side View Signups page.
+A new icon has been added after the Edit icon in the Actions column.
+*   NEW FEATURE: Email settings added to allow you to disable signup confirmation emails and/or reminder emails
+*   NEW FEATURE: Included the StateSave DataTables module for the Admin tables of View Signups and All Signup Data, which will allow you to create and view/update/delete different "states" (visible columns, sorting/filtering, etc.) of your DataTables settings for each table
+*   Added Task Description to the columns for admin view signups and view/export all data
+*   Updated DataTables to the latest version
+*   CHANGED THE TRANSLATION TEXT DOMAIN to match the directory name to enable editing of translations at the wordpress.org website.
+If you were using your own translation file, you need to change the filename to match the new text domain, replacing pta_volunteer_sus with pta-volunteer-sign-up-sheets .
+All the old translation files submitted by others have been changed to the new file names, so they should be a good starting point
+*   Tested with WordPress 5.9.3

 **Version 3.7.1**

 *   Remove any commas in first or last name part of the TO email address for any sent emails, as WordPress would treat the text as a comma separated list of emails and cause delivery issues